by Herman Daly

-Many people think that advocating a steady-state economy is like wishing for a miracle.
-I understand their reasoning and take their point—in the present era of growthism it does seem rather like advocating a miracle.
-But that raises the question: exactly what is a miracle?
+Many people think that advocating a steady state economy is like wishing for a miracle.
+I understand their reasoning and take their point—in the present era of growthism, it does seem rather like advocating a miracle.
+But that raises the question of exactly what is a miracle?
 And how many other miracles are we wishing for these days?
-Of course science, by definition of its method, rules out the existence of miracles, if by miracle we mean either something not explainable physically in terms of efficient causation, or else overwhelmingly improbable.
-Consequently, if a miracle did exist science could not see it.
+Of course, science, by definition of its method, rules out the existence of miracles, if by a miracle we mean either something not explainable physically in terms of efficient causation, or else overwhelmingly improbable.
+Consequently, if a miracle did exist, science could not see it.
 Looking for a miracle with science is like looking for darkness in the narrow beam of a flashlight.

-Belief that the end of the world will occur soon, with lots of life-support capacity left unused (wasted), is a tenet both of some scientific catastrophists, as well as some religious fundamentalists, who consequently consider themselves exempt from the responsibility of Creation stewardship.
-Why sacrifice for a non-existent beneficiary, they logically ask?
-However, Pope Francis, for one, in his Laudato Si strongly affirms the value of this Creation, however transitory, and in this regard he speaks for most Christians and many other religious people, as well as for some thoughtful atheists.
+The belief that the end of the world will occur soon, with lots of life-support capacity left unused (wasted), is a tenet both of some scientific catastrophists, as well as some religious fundamentalists, who consequently consider themselves exempt from the responsibility of Creation stewardship.
+Why sacrifice for a non-existent beneficiary, they logically ask.
+However, Pope Francis, for one, in his Laudato Si strongly affirms the value of this Creation, however transitory, and in this regard, speaks for most Christians and many other religious people, as well as for some thoughtful atheists.

-A moment’s reflection, however, shows that a spaceship, and a space colony, as well as a population of infinitely long-lived silicon “people,” must all operate as the strictest of steady-state economies.
-If we cannot manage a steady-state economy on the large and forgiving earth out of which we evolved and to which we are evolutionarily well adapted, then how likely are we to manage it on a barren rock under alien conditions, including extreme cold and intense radiation?
-Yet large amounts of taxpayer’s money is wasted in pursuit of the unnecessary miracle of colonizing Mars, while nothing is invested in the necessary and smaller miracle of attaining a steady-state economy on our finite earth.
-The pseudo-religion of scientism leads those who reject a steady-state economy on earth as a “miracle” to imagine even bigger miracles to escape it.
+A moment’s reflection, however, shows that a spaceship, a space colony, as well as a population of infinitely long-lived silicon “people” must all operate as the strictest of steady state economies.
+If we cannot manage a steady state economy on the large and forgiving Earth out of which we evolved and to which we are evolutionarily well-adapted, then how likely are we to manage it on a barren rock under alien conditions, including extreme cold and intense radiation?
+Yet large amounts of taxpayer’s money are wasted in pursuit of the unnecessary miracle of colonizing Mars, while nothing is invested in the necessary and smaller miracle of attaining a steady state economy on our finite Earth.
+The pseudo-religion of scientism leads those who reject a steady state economy on earth as a “miracle” to imagine even bigger miracles to escape it.